AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

              ![](images/subject-scheme-title.png){width="550" align="left"}

-        -  **Show subject scheme in the Conditions panel**: Select this to see a subject scheme in the conditions panel.
+        -  **Show subject scheme in the Conditions panel**: Select this to view a subject scheme in the conditions panel.
 If you deselect this, the defined conditions are shown in the conditions panel.

     -  **Authoring**